Advices and tips for expats in Bangkok

 So when you get tired of carrying your packs of water from Big C, Tesco or 7/11, take a taxi and go up to your condo, you finally decide to get your groceries delivered to your door.

 Grocery delivery in Bangkok is so cheap, it doesn't make sense to waste time in a supermarket when almost all of them deliver.

 You can either go directly to Big C, Tesco or Villa Market website to order online.
 Or you can use apps like Happy Fresh that have a bunch of shops on them.

 Happy Fresh is a one stop shop to get delivery from big brands like Tesco, Big C, Gourmet Market, Singha...

 Being able to read and speak Thai can get you a long way and make your experience of Bangkok completely different.

-But I know how to refuse something I don't want, tell the directions to taxi and ask the price.
+But I know how to refuse something I don't want, give directions to a taxi and ask for the price.